Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/introduction-to-igv.md

 |:--:|
 | **Figure 7 - IGV shows insertions and deletions in reads** |

 You can start to appreciate how IGV helps idnetify features of our data, e.g. potential variants.
-Infact IGV allows us to bring in multiple file types simulatneously so that they can be evaluated together.
+In fact IGV allows us to bring in multiple file types simulatneously so that they can be evaluated together.

 For example, it can be very useful to visualize variant calls alongside the alignment file used to generate them, in order to review evidence for specific variants.